-Tinnitus is the most commonly claimed disability by veterans and it affects at least one in every 10 American adults.
-If you have thought about filing a tinnitus claim, read on.
+Tinnitus is a disability with the most claims by veterans and it affects at least one in every ten American adults.
+If you have thought about filing a claim, read on.

 Veterans have higher rates of tinnitus than the general public due to unique exposures to sounds like gunfire, machinery, and aircraft.
-A report by the VA estimates that 150,000 veterans were diagnosed with tinnitus in 2015 and nearly 1.5 million veterans are currently receiving disability benefits for the condition.
+A report by the VA estimates that 150,000 veterans deal with tinnitus in 2015 and nearly 1.5 million veterans are currently receiving disability benefits for their condition.

 In most cases, there is no specific cure for tinnitus.
-Furthermore, research suggests that tinnitus can be made worse by symptoms such as stress, anxiety, or fatigue.
+Furthermore, research suggests that it can be made worse by symptoms such as stress, anxiety, or fatigue.

 Treatment methods may include:

-Concentration and relaxation exercises to help to control muscle movements and circulation throughout the body.
+Concentration and relaxation exercises: to help control muscle movements and circulation throughout the body.
 Some patients find relief in the intensity of tinnitus with relaxation exercises.

-White Noise offers a computing sound which may help mask tinnitus and make symptoms less noticeable.
+White Noise: offers a computing sound that may help mask tinnitus and make symptoms less noticeable.

-The maximum rating you can get for regular or recurrent tinnitus is 10%, regardless of how bad it is or whether it is present in one or both ears.
-Keep in mind, It can be rated separately from the condition it is related to.
-For example, you could be rated for tinnitus in addition to psychiatric conditions or a traumatic brain injury.
+Unfortunately, regardless of how bad it is or whether it is present in one or both ears, the maximum rating you can get for regular or recurrent tinnitus is 10%.
+Keep in mind, each condition rates separately.
+For example, you can have a rating in addition to psychiatric conditions or a traumatic brain injury.

-If you are a veteran and think you may have the symptoms of tinnitus, get a hearing test done.
-There is no cure for tinnitus, but you need to eliminate something more serious.
-Your doctor can also determine if you are experiencing symptoms of some other condition that can be treated.
+If you are a veteran and think you may have symptoms, get a hearing test done.
+There is no cure, but you need to eliminate something more serious.
+Your doctor can also determine if you are experiencing symptoms of some other condition that can be treatable.

-The VA standards for disability for hearing loss are determined by the speech recognition and tone tests.
-Various levels of rating percentages can be issued based on the results of the testing.
-However, for tinnitus, there is specific ways to prove your case with the VA.
+The VA determines disabilities for hearing loss by speech recognition and tone tests.
+Testing results can issue various levels of rating percentages.
+However, for tinnitus, there are specific ways to prove your case with the VA.